-Every second year the rural and remote health sector comes together at Australia's premier rural health event - the National Rural Health Conference.
+Every two years the rural and remote health sector comes together at Australia's premier rural health event - the National Rural Health Conference.

-In March next year we're looking forward to welcoming delegates to Hobart for the 15th National Health Conference.
+In March 2019 we're looking forward to welcoming delegates to Hobart for the 15th National Health Conference.

-The 15th Conference is once again proudly hosted by the National Rural Health Alliance, Australia's peak national body for rural and remote health with 34 member organisations.
+The 15th Conference is once again proudly hosted by the National Rural Health Alliance, Australia's peak body for rural and remote health with 35 member organisations.

-The conference's great strength draws from the breadth of groups which attend - the health practitioners, consumers, academics, students, politicians and media.
+The conference's great strength draws from the diversity of groups which attend - the health practitioners, consumers, academics, students, politicians and media.

-Those delegates produce a set of recommendations to set the sector's reform agenda.
+Another feature is that delegates produce a set of recommendations to guide the sector's reform agenda.

 We encourage anyone engaged with the health and wellbeing of rural and remote Australia to get involved.